ABOUT THE MANAGEMENT OF THE INSTITUTE

 Jim Lawrence served as Executive Manager from 1999 to 2003.
 Jim spent 16 years as Manager, Technical Legislation at Volvo Trucks North America.
 Before that, he was the Manager of Safety and Environmental Engineering with White Motor Corporation.
 He has been a member of the Society of Automotive Engineers including Truck and Bus Council Chair; CVEO Executive Committee Chair; and a member of the Technical Standards Board.

-Charlie Gorman, the present Executive Manager is most recently from Snap-on Diagnostics where he was the Director of Emissions Programs.
+Charlie Gorman, led the Institute from 2003 to 2014.
+He came from Snap-on Diagnostics where he was the Director of Emissions Programs.
 He is well known for his volunteer efforts to promote government/industry cooperatives as agencies seek to enforce and manage emissions legislation and regulations.
 In 1998 he was awarded the prestigious "ETI Founders Award" for rebuilding the Institute's technical group structure so that it would be better aligned with accepted automotive industry standards and trends.